peterdt713/Programming_Scripting_Ex/README.md

 # Contents Description

+1) fib.py
+  Contains home exercise completed during week 1.
+This is later combined with week 2.
+This calculates the fibonacci number of a given integer.

 2) fibw2.py
   Contains home exercise completed during week 1 and 2 combined.
     1. This calculates the fibonacci number of a given integer.